Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/PID_writeup.md

 `Ki` | 0.116
 `Kd` | 2.9

-And the track recorded in that case is the following:
+(See also the final section on further improvements) The track recorded in that case is the following:

 ### _Logging Messages_